Real rectifiable currents, holomorphic chains and algebraic cycles: Abstract

 \section{Abstract}

-We study some fundamental properties of real rectifiable currents and give a generalization of King's theorem in characterizing currents defined by holomorphic chains with real coefficients.
+We study some fundamental properties of real rectifiable currents and give a generalization of King's theorem in characterizing currents defined by positive real holomorphic chains.
 Our proof uses Siu's semicontinuity theorem and largely simplifies King's proof.
 A consequence of this result is a sufficient condition for the Hodge conjecture.